detail on la Sagrada familia

 La Sagrada Família, Barcelona: photos and stories from a modern day wonder of the world

 Barcelona is positively overflowing with architectural works of art, and the building that is synonymous with the city is La Sagrada Família, the mammoth Catholic basilica which can be seen from just about any high vantage point across the entire city.
-Some say that this bad boy is a modern-day Wonder of the World.
+In fact, some say that this bad boy is a modern-day Wonder of the World.
+And I’d have to agree with them on that one.
+If you’re curious about seeing inside the Sagrada Família- read on.

 Gaudí’s Unfinished Business

 Work on the church began in 1882, but only a year later the original chief architect resigned and Antoni Gaudí took over the position.
+And Gaudí was a man on a mission.

 Gaudí was a deeply religious kind of a lad, who by all accounts wasn’t the warmest of people to spend time with.
 He was rather unlucky in love and the only lady he ever reportedly took a liking to didn’t reciprocate his feelings.
 Poor old boy.

 Gradually he became more and more religious, building a school for the children of the tradesmen who were working on La Sagrada Família, but also becoming something of an oddball.
-He nearly starving himself to death one Lent, when he attended confession every day, and shunned alcohol and basically any nice-tasting food.
+He nearly starved himself to death one Lent, when he attended confession every day, and shunned alcohol and basically any nice-tasting food.

 At one point his regular lunch-time meal was lettuce leaves dipped in milk.